Patent, Copyright & Trademark

 Most countries in the world have entered into intellectual property treaties that afford members mutual rights.
 This does not mean that anything protected in the United States will necessarily be protected abroad.
 However, intellectual property that is protected in America may achieve protection abroad under the standardized rules established by the various treaties.
 For example, the Madrid Protocol has standardized the process for obtaining trademark protection among member countries.
 Similarly, the Berne Convention establishes international copyright principles, and the Paris Convention and the Patent Cooperation Treaty offer harmonization for owners of patents.
 Trade secrets may receive international protection under GATT (General Agreement on Tariffs and Trade).

-Instructions and link to web updates and blog entries are available when you purchase the book.
+Instructions and links to web updates and blog entries are available when you purchase the book.